Kevin ª Short BIOGRAPHY

-Mom is still waterskiing one month before my birth.
+Mom is still waterskiing and drinking martinis one month before my birth.

 I can see San Diego Bay from the front yard in Point Loma.